darksys0x/darksys0x.github.io/_posts/2023-09-19-Memory Attack - Embedded Shellcode Within Powershell.md

 Shell code is a set of assembly instructions that often is used within a malware to preform several tasks on the infected machine.
-During the analysis, in powershell\operation event logs, the team observed an event with eventID “4104” (0x1008) where a suspicious encoded powershell command was executed on the machine.
+While conducting an analysis of PowerShell operation event logs, I came across an event bearing the eventID "4104" (0x1008) in which an encoded PowerShell command of a dubious nature was executed.

-Analysis of the encoded powershell command shows the command implanting a shell code in the memory of the victim machine.

 The objective of the shell code is staging where the attacker maintains continued control over a compromised system by installing persistent backdoors to establish foothold, as well as the ability to move laterally over the environment by using remote PowerShell.